arm-university/Rapid-Embedded-Education-Kit/README.md

 **Extra Reading:** The Arm Cortex-M Processor Architecture: Part 2.

 ## License
 You are free to amend, modify, fork or clone this material.
 See [LICENSE.md](https://github.com/arm-university/Rapid-Embedded-Education-Kit/blob/main/License/LICENSE.md) for the complete license.

+# Inclusive Language
+Arm is committed to making the language we use inclusive, meaningful, and respectful.
+Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.

+Arm is working actively with our partners, standards bodies, and the wider ecosystem to adopt a consistent approach to the use of inclusive language and to eradicate and replace offensive terms.
+We recognise that this will take time.
+This course contains references to non-inclusive language; it will be updated with newer terms as those terms are agreed and ratified with the wider community.

+Contact us at education@arm.com with questions or comments about this course.
+You can also report non-inclusive and offensive terminology usage in Arm content at terms@arm.com.